 Fruits and vegetables are most nutritious when picked ripe.
 Yet most of the fruit and vegetables are harvested when they are unripe and therefore, less nutritious.

-Throw in the effects of pesticides found in most fruits and vegetables, which effects absorption, and you can start to see why you need supplements.
+Throw in the effects of pesticides found in most fruits and vegetables, which affect absorption, and you can start to see why you need supplements.

 Most people on the standard American diet (SAD) eat a lot of processed foods, which removes a lot of the natural nutrients and replaces them with a cheaper, synthetic version.
 Most people on the SAD have unhealthy gut biome, which is known to cause nutritional deficiencies.